 This tutorial coincides with step 4 on page 3 of the Savannah Bag pattern.

 I designed the Savannah Bag pattern to be directional print friendly.
 A directional print (or one-way print) means that there is a clear direction to the fabric’s design.
-For example, find this flower fabric has a clear direction; the flowers should be facing up (well, check it could look good with flowers facing down…)
+For example, this flower fabric has a clear direction; the flowers should be facing up (well, it could look good with flowers facing down…)

 Ok, here’s another example of a directional print: